ryan-mcclue/musings/workflow.md

-const is only useful if you find it catches bugs for you (maybe for globals instead of using #defines) however, in terms of optimsations, const is useless as you can cast const away. therefore, for me, const is mostly just a waste of typing.
+const is only useful if you find it catches bugs for you (maybe for globals instead of using #defines) however, in terms of optimsations, const is useless as you can cast const away. therefore, for me, const is mostly just a waste of typing. however, have to use for strings in C++
+In a similar vein, VLAs useful here (note that sizeof(array) and sizeof(pointer) for calculating string array count)

 distinct areas of memory in assembly are stack, heap and data (globals)